Skip to content

 Recommended by: Annabel, Smudged Postcard

-The Lizard Peninsula is a peaceful corner of southwest Cornwall.
-The Lizard has an incredible coastline dotted with lively fishing villages.
-One of the most popular beaches on the Lizard is Kynance Cove with its smooth sand, sea caves and rocky backdrop.
+The Lizard Peninsula is a peaceful corner of southwest Cornwall, known for its incredible coastline dotted with lively fishing villages.
+One of the most popular beaches on the Lizard is Kynance Cove: a stunning turquoise bay with smooth sand, sea caves and a dramatic rocky backdrop.

 Recommended by: Wandering Carol

-For fans of the Neolithic, the village of Avebury is an absolute find.
-While its main draw, the henge that contains the Avebury stone circles, is not as famous as Stonehenge, it’s larger and even more ancient.
+For fans of the Neolithic, the village of Avebury is an absolute must-visit.
+Its main draw is the henge that contains the Avebury stone circles.
+While it’s not as famous as Stonehenge, the stone circle here is larger and even more ancient.
 However, you’ll find it very different in look and feel.

 Recommended by: Laura, What’s Hot Blog

 Lacock is a tiny village in the south of England, known for its quintessential British charm.
-It has managed to retain its medieval architecture meaning that upon arrival in Lacock you could be forgiven for thinking that you had walked straight onto the set of a period drama.
+The village has managed to retain much of its medieval architecture, so upon arrival, you could be forgiven for thinking that you had walked straight onto the set of a period drama.

-In fact, Lacock is a popular location for filmmakers and you can find many Harry Potter locations in Lacock, as well as those for Downton Abbey, The Other Boleyn Girl and Cranford.
+In fact, Lacock is a popular location for filmmakers and many movies and TV shows have been shot here: including Harry Potter, Downton Abbey, The Other Boleyn Girl, and Cranford.

 For day-trippers, Lacock has a number of small and charming independent establishments where you can stop for afternoon tea or a pint.
 Lacock Bakery is a must!

-Get ready to meet one of the coolest cities in the south of England: Bristol.
+Get ready to meet one of the coolest cities in southern England: Bristol.
 This vibrant, bustling city boasts a fascinating maritime history, as well as plenty of more modern temptations.

 Among them is the much-loved street art culture.
-Banksy was born and started painting in Bristol, and there are several of his works around the city.
+Banksy was born and started painting in Bristol, and you can see several of his works around the city.

 Bristol also boasts an amazing foodie scene.
 Don’t miss Wapping Wharf, the trendy new dining and shopping hub just off the historic Bristol Harbourside.
 And if you fancy a challenge, you can also try abseiling Avon Gorge on the outskirts of the city.
 I did a few years ago and loved the experience!